mollie/api-documentation/source/reference/v2/organizations-api/create-organization.rst

        .. type:: string

-     - E-mailaddress of the organization.
+     - E-mail address of the organization.

    * - ``address``